-Cité de l'Automobile - the French national car museum is indeed the world's greatest car Museum
+Cité de l'Automobile - now I believe that it is the world's greatest car museum

 The Cité de l'Automobile is often cited as the greatest auto museum in the world.
 Having seen some of the best Museums in Europe, I always read these claims with a bit of disbelief.
 Given their variety in terms of size, concept and purpose, it might be quite a bold claim to single out one as the greatest.
 Thus, I planned a visit to the Peugeot Museum in Sochaux on the same day, in order to best use the time available.